Godfrey Hounsfield: Awards and honours

 In 1979, Hounsfield and Cormack received the Nobel Prize in Physiology or Medicine.

 Hounsfield received numerous awards in addition to the Nobel Prize.
 He was appointed Commander of the Order of the British Empire in 1976 and knighted in 1981.

 In 1974, he received the Wilhelm Exner Medal.
 Hounsfield was elected a Fellow of the Royal Society (FRS) in 1975.
 In 1976, he received the Golden Plate Award of the American Academy of Achievement.
 He was awarded the Howard N. Potts Medal in 1977.
+In 1994 he was elected an Honorary Fellow of the Royal Academy of Engineering.

+The Hounsfield Facility for 3-D CT imaging at the University of Nottingham, opened in 2014, was named after him.
+It was designed to apply CT scanning to biomaterials, especially within soil, and thus to the exploring the environment.

 Personal life and death

 Hounsfield enjoyed hiking and skiing.
 He had resolved to develop what came to be CT scanning while on a country ramble.

 He retired from EMI in 1986 and used the prize money from his Nobel to build a personal laboratory in his home.
-Hounsfield died at Kingston-upon-Thames, Surrey, in 2004, at the age of 84.
+Hounsfield died at Kingston upon Thames, Greater London, in 2004, at the age of 84.